Enalean/tuleap-documentation-en/languages/en/user-guide/svn-plugin.rst

 The Multiple SVN repositories plugin can be accessed via the "SVN" item in your project menu.
 It provides the following features to end-users:

--  **Accessing the SVN repositories**: The welcome page of the Tuleap Subversion service gives you all the information you need to access the Subversion repository from your Subversion client.
-Among other things it tells you what the Subversion root path is and how to checkout the source code.
-This page may also be customized to display project specific instructions (see `Subversion Administration Interface`_).

--  **Browsing a SVN repository**: this feature allows you to browse the Subversion repository even if you don't have a Subversion client installed on your desktop machine.

--  **Subversion Administration**: this service allows project administrator to perform the most common Subversion administration and configuration tasks from the Tuleap Web interface (for more details see `Subversion Administration Interface`_).

-Let's review some of these features in more details.

 Accessing the SVN repositories
 ``````````````````````````````
 The welcome page of the Tuleap SVN service lists all the existing repositories, and gives you a quick access to
 their administration if you are allowed to.
 You can also create new svn repository.

 .. figure:: ../images/screenshots/svn-plugin/repo-list.png
    :align: center
    :alt: SVN plugin welcome page
    :name: SVN plugin welcome page

-   SVN plugin welcome page

 Browsing The SVN Repository
 ```````````````````````````